 We also recognize the challenge that climate change, and climate-related extreme weather events, will present to healthcare delivery, and we advocate for policies and practices to ensure healthcare resilience.
 Contact Stephanie Johannes at [email protected] to learn more about our Climate-Smart Healthcare initiatives.

 MAHA Advisory Board

-Consisting of medical and health professionals from across the state, the Advisory Board participates in a quarterly one-hour conference call to discuss current issues and directions for MAHA’s advocacy and education initiatives.
-We are seeking to diversify our membership with representation from minority health professionals and rural communities.
+Consisting of medical and health professionals from across the state, the Advisory Board participates in regular meetings to discuss current issues and directions for MAHA’s advocacy and education initiatives.
+We strive for a Board that reflects the diversity of North Carolina in race, gender, and geography.
 If you or someone you know would like to serve on our Advisory Board, please contact us.